VIMPAT® is indicated for the treatment of partial-onset seizures in patients 4 years of age and older.

 VIMPAT is a Schedule V controlled substance.

-- The majority of AEs were generally mild to moderate and were generally dose related
+The majority of adverse reactions were generally mild to moderate and were generally dose related.

 Most common adverse events in the historical-controlled, conversion-to-monotherapy trial in adult patients